-George Gaynes died on Monday at his daughter’s home in North Bend, Wash, his daughter Iya Gaynes Falcone Brown confirmed to The New York Times.
+George Gaynes died on Monday at his daughter's home in North Bend, Washington, his daughter Iya Gaynes Falcone Brown confirmed to The New York Times.
 He was 98.

 The character actor is best known for playing Commandant Eric Lassard in all seven Police Academy films, as well as the grouchy foster parent Henry Warnimont on the 1980s sitcom Punky Brewster.

 Gaynes also starred opposite Dustin Hoffman in the 1982 film Tootsie, which received 10 Academy Award nominations, although only Jessica Lange won for best supporting actress.

 Gaynes' other film credits include The Way We Were, Altered States and Wag the Dog.
 He appeared in hundreds of episodes of television shows, including The Defenders, Mission: Impossible, Bonanza, The Six Million Dollar Man and Hawaii Five-0, as well as the daytime soap opera General Hospital.

 The Hollywood Reporter spoke with Gaynes' longtime agent Jonathan Howard, vp of talent at Innovative Artists, on Tuesday night.
 Howard, who met Gaynes in the early '80s and worked with him for 30 years, said the pair kept in touch after he retired.